dustin10/VichGeographicalBundle/README.markdown

         }
     }

-The example above will create a map with default options except for the width and height.
+The example above will create a map with default options except for the width and height which have been set.

-Next you will need to declare your map as a service and tag it with the `vichgeo.map` tag and give it an alias.
+Next you will need to declare your map as a service, tag it with the `vichgeo.map` tag and give it an alias.
 Here is an XML example.

     # Resources/config/map.xml